15 of the best things to do in Chamonix, France

 3. Witness markers of climate change at Mer de Glace

-France’s largest glacier, the Mer de Glace ("Sea of Ice”), flows for 7km (4.3 miles) down the northern side of Mont Blanc, scarred with crevasses formed by the immense pressure of its steady movement down the mountainside.
+France’s largest glacier, the Mer de Glace ("Sea of Ice”), flows for 7km down the northern side of Mont Blanc, scarred with crevasses formed by the immense pressure of its steady movement down the mountainside.

-On a more sombre note, look out for plaques on the walk down indicating the changing height of the glacier between 1985 and 2018.
-It's one thing to read about climate change and shrinking glaciers, but seeing it in person is particularly alarming!
+The Train du Montenvers, a picturesque, 5km-long cog railway, opened in 1909, linking Gare du Montenvers with Montenvers, from where a cable car will deliver you to the Grotte de Glace cavern via a stairway.
+Look out for plaques on the walk down indicating the changing height of the glacier between 1985 and 2018.
+It's one thing to read about climate change and shrinking glaciers, but seeing it in person is particularly alarming.

 4. Admire nature’s buried beauties at the Musée des Cristaux

 Amateur geologists take note – within this small museum are beautifully lit collections of crystals, many gathered from the area around Mont Blanc.
-The adjoining Espace Tairraz exhibition space focuses on the art and science of mountaineering, with creative interactive displays and photos and videos of seemingly impossible ascents.

-Until December 2027, the museum will be hosting a temporary exhibition featuring the collection of Raymond Thibault (1929–2014), a passionate mineralogist and gemmologist, featuring a hundred specimens collected from around the world during his travels.
+Planning tip: Until December 2027, the museum will be hosting a temporary exhibition featuring the collection of Raymond Thibault (1929–2014), a passionate mineralogist and gemmologist, featuring a hundred specimens collected from around the world during his travels.

-Also here are the Brévent slabs, a popular rock climbing site located a 5-minute walk from the top cable car station, facing Mont Blanc.
-Family-friendly trails begin at the mid-point cable car stop at Planpraz (2000m/6563ft); from here, you can follow the trail to the Grand Balcon Sud or visit Lac Blanc.
+The highest peak on the western side of the Chamonix Valley, Le Brévent (2525m) offers tremendous views of the Mont Blanc massif.
+There are ledges to paraglide from, as well as some vertiginous black ski runs.
+The Brévent slabs are a popular rock climbing site located a 5-minute walk from the top cable car station, facing Mont Blanc.
+Myriad hiking trails lead through the surrounding nature reserve.
+Family-friendly trails begin at the mid-point cable car stop at Planpraz (2000m); from here, you can follow the trail to the Grand Balcon Sud or visit Lac Blanc.

 Planning tip: To reach Le Brévent, board the Télécabine de Planpraz just west of the tourist office in Chamonix, then transfer to the Téléphérique du Brévent.